WHAT IS THE ACL?

 The knee is essentially a hinged joint that is held together by four ligaments.
 They include the medial collateral (MCL), lateral collateral (LCL), anterior cruciate (ACL) and posterior cruciate (PCL) ligaments.
 The ACL runs diagonally in the middle of the knee, preventing the lower leg from sliding out in front of the thigh, as well as providing rotational control to the knee.
 More information about how ACL tears can be found in our injury center

 How long does it take to recover after ACL Surgery?

-Though everyone is different we’ve compiled a standard rehabilitation program so you know what to expect in your recovery.
+Though everyone is different we’ve compiled a standard rehabilitation program so you know what to expect in your recovery from ACL surgery.

 Goals: Decrease Pain & Effusion